-- 4.1 The item is placed in the sample chamber or "well" of the multiplicity counter, and the emitted neutrons are detected by the 3He tubes that surround the well. - 4.2 The detected neutron multiplicity distribution is processed by the multiplicity shift register electronics package to obtain the number of neutrons of each multiplicity in the (R + A) and (A) gates.
-Gates are pictorially depicted in Fig. 1. - 4.3 The first three moments of the (R + A) and (A) multiplicity distributions are computed to obtain the singles (or totals), the doubles (or reals), and the triples.
-Using these three calculated values, it is possible to solve for 3 unknown item properties, the 240Pu-effective mass, the self-multiplication, and the α ratio.
-Details of the calculations may be found in Annex A1 - 4.4 The total plutonium mass is then determined from the known plutonium isotopic ratios and the 240Pu-effective mass. - 4.5 Corrections are routinely made for neutron background, cosmic ray effects, small changes in detector efficiency with time, and electronic deadtimes. - 4.6 Optional algorithms are available to correct for the biases caused by spatial variations in self-multiplication or changes in the neutron die-away time. - 4.7 Multiplicity counters should be carefully designed by Monte Carlo techniques to minimize variations in detection efficiency caused by spatial effects and energy spectrum effects.
+4.1 The item is placed in the sample chamber or "well" of the multiplicity counter, and the emitted neutrons are detected by the He tubes that surround the well.

+4.2 The detected neutron multiplicity distribution is processed by the shift register electronics package to obtain the number of neutrons of each multiplicity in the (R + A) and (A) gates.

+4.3 The first three moments of the (R + A) and (A)

+multiplicity distributions are computed to obtain the singles (or totals), the doubles (or reals), and the triples.
+Using these three calculated values, it is possible to solve for 3 unknown item properties, the Pu-effective mass, the self-multiplication, and the $\alpha$ ratio.
+Details of the calculations may be found in Annex A1.

+4.4 The total plutonium mass is then determined from the known plutonium isotopic ratios and the $^{240}$ Pu -effective mass.

+4.5 Corrections are routinely made for neutron background, cosmic ray effects, small changes in detector efficiency with time, and electronic deadtimes.

+4.6 Optional algorithms are available to correct for the biases caused by spatial variations in self-multiplication or changes in the neutron die-away time.

+4.7 Multiplicity counters are carefully designed by Monte Carlo techniques to minimize variations in detection efficiency caused by spatial effects and energy spectrum effects.
 Corrections are not routinely made for neutron detection efficiency variations across the item, energy spectrum effects on detection efficiency, or neutron capture in the item.